-- 15. Course Distance. - a.
+15. Course Distance.

+- a.
 Distances are stated in kilometers unless the certified distance is in whole miles or is a very specific mile distance (e.g., 10 miles, 3.5 miles). - b.
 The certified distance must be shown on the primary map and must match the course distance on the certificate. - c.
 If the certified distance exceeds the advertised distance, the certified distance must be shown on the certificate and primary map. - 16.
 A calibration course distance may be listed in either meters and/or feet.
 The calibration course distance must be listed on the primary map and must match the certified distance on the certificate. - 17.
+All date(s) the course was measured must appear on the map.
+For adjusted measurements, if there is not enough space to include all measurement dates, prior year measurement dates can be included as just the year.
 To avoid ambiguity and for consistency, dates must be listed using the Mth d, yyyy or Month d, yyyy format, using an alpha month and 4-digit year, e.g., Mar 4, 2019, March 4, 2019. - 18.
 A course entirely on a track shall include the following statement on the primary map.
 "This is not a certification of the track itself."